479 Counseling | LGBTQ+ Therapy & Mental Health Support | Rogers, AR

 Who it’s for

 Most people know EMDR as a trauma treatment, but research shows it can also be highly effective in treating numerous other issues.
 If we both decide EMDR is a good fit for your care, we'll talk about the process so you know exactly what to expect.
-You may benefit from EMDR if you're experiencing:
+You may benefit from EMDR if you're experiencing issues such as but not limited to:

 • Anxiety, panic attacks, and phobias